turbot/steampipe-plugin-hudsonrock/docs/tables/hudsonrock_search_by_ip.md

 ---
-title: "Steampipe Table: hudsonrock_ip_search"
+title: "Steampipe Table: hudsonrock_search_by_ip"
 description: "Query Hudson Rock infostealer and credential data by IP address with SQL."
 folder: "IP"
 ---

-# Table: hudsonrock_ip_search - Query Hudson Rock IP Intelligence using SQL
+# Table: hudsonrock_search_by_ip - Query Hudson Rock IP Intelligence using SQL

-The `hudsonrock_ip_search` table allows you to query info-stealer and credential data by IP address using the Hudson Rock API.
+The `hudsonrock_search_by_ip` table allows you to query info-stealer and credential data by IP address using the Hudson Rock API.
 This table provides a detailed view of infostealer infections, password and login exposures, stealer malware details, and more for a given IP address.

 ## Table Usage Guide

-The `hudsonrock_ip_search` table provides insights about compromised credentials, infostealer malware, and related data for a given IP address, including compromise date, computer and OS details, malware path, antivirus products, and exposed passwords and logins.
+The `hudsonrock_search_by_ip` table provides insights about compromised credentials, infostealer malware, and related data for a given IP address, including compromise date, computer and OS details, malware path, antivirus products, and exposed passwords and logins.

 **Important Notes**

-- You must specify the `ip` in the `where` or join clause (`where ip=`, `join hudsonrock_ip_search s on s.ip=`) in order to query this table.
+- You must specify the `ip` in the `where` or join clause (`where ip=`, `join hudsonrock_search_by_ip s on s.ip=`) in order to query this table.

 ## Examples